AgonConsole8/agon-docs/README.md

-# Welcome to the Agon Light Wiki
+# Welcome to the community Agon Console8 documentation

-This Wiki is the official source for all documentation regarding the Agon Quark firmware and any third-party software development.
+This is not the offical documentation for Agon Light or its firmware Quark.
+You can find it [here](https://github.com/breakintoprogram/agon-docs/wiki).
+This community documentation was started, because GitHub wiki does not allow easy contributions by users.
+We don't use the wiki here, but just markdown files which are also automatically generated into a [website](https://agonconsole8.github.io/agon-docs/).

 ## What is the Agon Light